Integrable perturbations of conformal field theories and Yetter-Drinfeld modules: Perturbed defects in two-dimensional field theory

 As this section is quite long, a reader only interested in the mathematical definitions and theorems might as well skip ahead to Section \ref{sec:comm_cond_YD} without missing any of the mathematical content.

 A conformal field theory with defects assigns correlators (i.e.\ multilinear functions on products of vector spaces called ``spaces of states/fields'') to two-dimensional Riemann surfaces with parametrised boundaries and/or marked points.
 The two dimensional surfaces can be decorated by embedded oriented 1-manifolds -- the ``defect lines'' -- whose connected components are labelled by a set of ``defect conditions''.
 There is a straightforward extension of the axiomatic description of CFT (as e.g.\ in \cite{Vafa87,SegalDef}) to CFT in the presence of defect lines, see \cite{RuSu08,DKR11} for details.
-Examples can be constructed in rational CFT (at least in genus 0 and 1) via its description in terms of three-dimensional topological field theory as developed in \cite{FRS02,FRS05,FFRS06}.
+Examples can be constructed in rational CFT via its description in terms of three-dimensional topological field theory as developed in \cite{FRS02,FRS05,FFRS06}.
+The TFT construction assumes certain monodromy and factorisation properties of the conformal blocks which have been proved only in genus 0 and 1 (see \cite{Huang:2003cq}); our construction only uses the genus 0 part.
 We will not review the general formalism but will just pick out the small part of it that we will need.